KrzysztofRajmund/data-visualization-template/README.md

 # Getting Started with Data Visualization Template:

-Simple display for clothing shop with search input on all products and filtered products.
+Simple display for clothing shop with brand search input on all products and filtered products.
 You can add favourite product to localStorage.

 For scalable purposes: